thakurtanya/kontikilabsDevelopers/doc/source/index.rst

 .. note::
    Alter NLU is programmed to maximize output with relatively less training data

-This guide is meant to explain each and every asspect of the console and, help you build delightful conversations for your bot.
+This guide is meant to explain each and every asspect of the console and, help you build a good quality training dataset for your chatbot.

 Understanding Alter NLU
 =======================

 The main focus of the Alter NLU is to get rid of all the struggles involved in building a stable and good quality training data.
-To achieve the same, It is segregated into 3 parts:
+To achieve the same, it is segregated into 3 parts:

 .. toctree::
    :maxdepth: 3